Learners are innovative thinkers who are successful, confident, respectful and caring

 THE SCHOOL - L'école

-Gilbert Paterson Middle School was built in 1955 and serves a population of approximately 850 students.
-GPMS is a grade six to grade eight school and is unique in a number of ways; GPMS is a dual track school; we offer English and French Immersion classes at each grade level.
+Gilbert Paterson Middle School was built in 1955 and serves a population of approximately 860 students.
+GPMS is a Grade 6 to Grade 8 school and is unique in a number of ways; GPMS is a dual track school; we offer English and French Immersion classes at each grade level.

 THE STUDENT - L'étudiant

 All GPMS students are under the jurisdiction of the Alberta Government.
 The School Act governs schools in the province.
-In accordance with the School Act a student shall conduct him/herself so as to reasonably comply with the following code of conduct: be diligent in pursuing his/her studies attend school regularly and punctually-operate fully with everyone authorized by the Board to provide education programs and other services comply with the rules of the school account to his/her teachers for their conduct respect the rights of others
+In accordance with the School Act a student shall conduct themselves so as to reasonably comply with the following code of conduct: be diligent in pursuing their studies attend school regularly and punctually-operate fully with everyone authorized by the Board to provide education programs and other services comply with the rules of the school account to their teachers for their conduct respect the rights of others.

-STUDENT EXPECTATIONS AND BEHAVIOUR - Les attentes et le comportement
+STUDENT EXPECTATIONS AND BEHAVIOUR - Attentes et comportements des étudiants

 Gilbert Paterson Middle School operates on the philosophy that all students have the right to learn in a safe and productive learning environment, without the disruptive behavior of any student.